Deanly/wikijs-deployment/README.md

 # Overview
 This is a wiki.2 deployment setup for use as a personal note.

-And this configuration solves the following problems.
+And this configuration solves the following issues.
-- Limit the external exposure of the application by configuring a proxy using the nginx server.
+- Use the nginx server to limit external exposure of wiki application.
-- Force modification of client side access path of plantuml, which has not been implemented yet.
+- Complements not yet implemented [features](https://github.com/Requarks/wiki/blob/2.5.274/client/components/editor/editor-markdown.vue#L342), improves the security of plantuml preview features.
-- Force consolidation of the service path of the plantuml server.
+- Integrate sub-service fragments.

 # Settings
 ## Local